gumyr/build123d/docs/tips.rst

 ****************

-When selecting features in a design it's sometimes easier to select an object from higher up in the topology first then select the object from there.
-For example let's consider a plate with four chamfered hole like this:
+When selecting features in a design it's sometimes easier to select an object from higher up in the topology first, then select the object from there.
+For example let's consider a plate with four chamfered holes like this:

 .. image:: assets/plate.svg
     :align: center

-When selecting edges to be chamfered one might first select the face that these edges belongs to then select the edges as shown here:
+When selecting edges to be chamfered one might first select the face that these edges belong to then select the edges as shown here:

 .. code-block:: python